 If the file is written in English, you also have little to worry about.
 English text is encoded the same way in UTF-8, all Windows code pages, all ISO-8859 code pages, all DOS code pages, all Mac code pages, and also KOI8.

-If your document uses non-English characters, and you're not sure which encodings the other person can read, the UTF-8 encoding is a safe bet.
-UTF-8 files start with a byte order marker that identify them.
+If your document uses non-English characters, and you’re not sure which encodings the other person can read, the UTF-8 encoding is a safe bet.
+UTF-8 files usually start with a byte order marker to identify them.
 EditPad and many other applications running on Windows, Linux and Mac OS X detect the byte order marker, and automatically interpret the file as UTF-8.
 Since UTF-8 is a Unicode transformation, it supports all modern human languages.
 All characters present in any of the non-Unicode code pages supported by EditPad are also present in the Unicode mapping.

 To change a file’s encoding, select Text Encoding in the Convert menu.
 Mark the “encode original data with another character set“ option and select the encoding you want to convert the file into.
 If you get a bold red warning that some characters could not be converted, this means that the encoding you are trying to convert the file into cannot represent some characters you’ve used in the file.
 Those characters will be replaced by question marks if you proceed with the conversion.
 The Unicode encodings are the only ones that can represent all characters from all human languages.
 The others are typically limited to English plus one language (e.g. Chinese) or one group of languages (e.g. Western European languages).